BlanchetteLab/SACSANN/README.md

 Sequence-based predictor of chromosomal compartments

 ## Overview
 The 'Sequence-based Annotator of Chromosomal Compartments by Stacked Artificial Neural Networks' or SACSANN is a machine learning approach to predicting A/B compartment annotations using only features derived from a reference genome.
-SACSANN has been test on both Linux and MacOS environments.
+SACSANN has been tested on both Linux and MacOS environments.

 ## Software requirements